rayandasoriya/PipelineProject-DevOps/README.md

 To start and stop the server, we can use `start-server.sh` and `stop-server.sh` respectively.
 The `start-server.sh` will create the two servers by running `baker bake` and will also generate a public-private key pair(web-srv) which will be used for setting up the connection between the configuration server and the Jenkins server.
 The `stop-server.sh` will be used to destroy the servers using `baker destroy`.

 After the successful configuration of the two servers, we will create an SSH connection between the two servers.
-We will copy the private key (web-srv) present in the jenkins-srv folder, do `baker ssh` and then paste it in a newly created web-srv (`vi .ssh/web-srv`) file inside the .ssh folder inside configuration server.
+We will copy the private key (web-srv) generated in the jenkins-srv folder, do `baker ssh` and then paste it in a newly created web-srv (`vi .ssh/web-srv`) file inside the .ssh folder inside configuration server.
 Change the permission of the private key using the command:

 ```
 chmod 600 ~/.ssh/web-srv
 ```

-Now, copy the public key (web-srv.pub) present in the jenkins-srv folder, do `baker ssh` and paste it in the authorized_keys file inside the .ssh folder (`vi .ssh/authorized_keys`) in the Jenkins server.
+Now, copy the public key (web-srv.pub) generated in the jenkins-srv folder, do `baker ssh` and paste it in the authorized_keys file inside the .ssh folder (`vi .ssh/authorized_keys`) in the Jenkins server.

 We have setup an ssh access from the configuration server to the Jenkins server.
 To test this, run the following command from the configuration server: